 One thing which sets Scuf Instinct controllers apart is the ability to swap out the entire front faceplate.
 This allows access to the many other faceplate colors and designs on sale in case you ever want to change things out for a different look.

 If users want a little more and don’t mind spending more, there is also the Instinct Pro.
 This model features adjustable hair triggers, rubberized handle grips, and removable rumble modules to lighten the weight of the controller.
-It’s a tall order at $219.99 USD, though.

 The downside to the Scuf Instinct Xbox controllers is the six-month warranty period for both models.
 For such a high cost, it’s not a lot of coverage.
 It’s certainly worth considering an extended third-party warranty for an investment like this, which only further racks up the price.